Condensational and collisional growth of cloud droplets in a turbulent environment: Conclusions

-In the present study, the collision efficiency was assumed to be unity, which may substantially overestimate the collisional growth.
-Since turbulence-induced collision efficiency is a very challenging problem \citep{Grabowski_2013}, we seek to incorporate a parameterization-free scheme of collision efficiency in the current superparticle approach.
+In the present study, the collision and coalescence efficiencies were assumed to be unity, which may substantially overestimate the collisional growth.
+For example, the largest particle Reynolds number is in excess of $500$ in some of our DNS, resulting in droplet rebound or breakup, which can be accounted for in the coalescence efficiency \citep[Page 406 of Chapter 9]{2011_lamb}.
+This suggests the existence of an upper bound for the enhancement of turbulence on collisional growth.
+Since the turbulence-induced collision efficiency is a very challenging problem \citep{Grabowski_2013}, it may be useful to incorporate a robust scheme of collision efficiency in the superparticle approach.
 Entrainment is also omitted, which is supposed to cause strong supersaturation fluctuations.
 Aerosol activation is not included in the present study.
-Invoking all the cloud microphysical processes is computationally extremely demanding even on modern supercomputers.
+Invoking all the cloud microphysical processes is computationally extremely demanding -- even on modern supercomputers.
 We strive to achieve this in future studies.

-Therefore, due to these limitations, we have not attempted to compare droplet-size distributions obtained from the current work with observational data.
+Due to the aforementioned limitations, we have not attempted to compare droplet-size distributions obtained from the current work with observational data.
+Such a step would make sense once we address the limitations mentioned above and have a more realistic representation of the large scales, where the flow is dominated by convective driving instead of volume stirring, as in the present work.